bufbuild-ru/docs/docs/lint/rules/index.md

 }
 ```

 The Protobuf `allow_alias` option lets multiple enum values have the same number.
 This can lead to issues when working with the JSON representation of Protobuf, which is a first-class citizen of `proto3`.
 If you get a serialized Protobuf value over the wire in binary format, the specific enum value it applies to is unknown, and JSON usually serializes enum values by name.
-This can lead to hard-to-track bugs if you declare an alias and expect names to be interchangeable.Instead of having an alias, we recommend deprecating your current enum and making a new one with the enum value name you want, or just sticking with the current name for your enum value.
+This can lead to hard-to-track bugs if you declare an alias and expect names to be interchangeable.

+Instead of having an alias, we recommend deprecating your current enum and making a new one with the enum value name you want, or just sticking with the current name for your enum value.

 ### `ENUM_PASCAL_CASE`

+**Categories:** `BASIC`, `STANDARD`

-**Categories:** `BASIC`, `STANDARD`This rule checks that enums are PascalCase.
+This rule checks that enums are PascalCase.

 ### `ENUM_VALUE_PREFIX`

+**Categories:** `STANDARD`

-**Categories:** `STANDARD`This rule requires that all enum value names are prefixed with the enum name.
+This rule requires that all enum value names are prefixed with the enum name.
 For example:

 ```protobuf
 enum Foo {